heroku/heroku-buildpack-go/README.md

 project.
-While using a `.godir` file is still supported, it has been deprecated in favor of using [godep](https://github.com/kr/godep) in your project to manage dependencies, and including the generated `Godep` directory in your git repository.
+While using a `.godir` file is still supported, it has been deprecated in favor of using [godep](https://github.com/kr/godep) in your project to manage dependencies, and including the generated `Godeps` directory in your git repository.

 ## Using with cgo